 - Section 11.12 Teacher Tenure.
 Except as required by law, the Academy shall not be required to establish or maintain a teacher tenure system. - Section 11.13 Library Services.
 The Academy Board may enter into contracts with other local school districts or intermediate school districts for use of library services. - Section 11.14 Use of Information Technologies.
-The Academy is encouraged to use modern information technologies, including distance learning, in its educational programs. - Section 11.15 Cooperation with Other Educational Organizations, Libraries and Museums.
+The Academy is encouraged to use modern information technologies, in its educational programs. - Section 11.15 Cooperation with Other Educational Organizations, Libraries and Museums.
 The Academy Board may enter into contracts or cooperate with other school districts or communities for the use of educational and vocational facilities, including libraries and museums. - Section 11.16 Accreditation.
 If and when available, the Academy shall apply for, and satisfy the applicable accreditation requirements of the State Board of Education. - Section 11.17 Role of Parents and Guardians.
 The Academy shall encourage the active participation of parents and guardians in the education of its student body.
 Parents and guardians may volunteer or be selected to serve on committees established by the Academy Board. - Section 11.18 School and Community Relations.
 The Academy Board may adopt policies and establish programs that (i) encourage the free flow of information between the Academy Board and the community, and (ii) provide for and encourage community input into all matters considered by the Academy Board. - Section 11.19 Deposit of Public Funds by the Academy.
-The Treasurer of the Academy shall deposit or invest all surplus funds received by the Academy in a bank, savings and loan association, or credit union which is eligible to be a depository of surplus funds belonging to the state under Sections 3 or 7 of Act No. 105 of the Public Acts of 1855, as amended by the Act, being Sections 21.143 and 21.147 of the Michigan Compiled Laws, or other Applicable Law. - Section 11.20 Equal Opportunity Policies.
+The Academy Board agrees to comply with Section 1221 of the Revised School Code, being MCL 380.1221, regarding the deposit of all public or private funds received by the Academy.
+Such deposit shall be made within three (3) business days after receipt of the funds by the Academy.
+Only Academy Board members or designated Academy employees may be a signatory on any Academy bank account. - Section 11.20 Equal Opportunity Policies.
 The Academy agrees to operate at all times as an equal opportunity employer and to establish and implement a written sexual harassment policy and such other policies as required by Applicable Law. - Section 11.21 Legal Liabilities and Covenant Against Suit.
-The Academy acknowledges and agrees that it has no authority to extend the faith and credit of the University or to enter into a contract that would bind the University.
+The Academy acknowledges and agrees that it has no authority to extend the full faith and credit of the University Board, the University, or any other authorizing body, or to enter into a contract that would bind the University Board or the University.
 The Academy also is limited in its authority to contract by the amount of funds obtained from the state school aid fund, as provided hereunder, or from other independent sources.
-The Academy hereby agrees and covenants not to sue the University or any of its trustees, officers, employees, agents or representatives for any matters that arise under this Contract or otherwise.
-The University does not assume any obligation with respect to any director, employee, agent, parent, guardian, student, or independent contractor of the Academy, and no such person shall have the right or standing to bring suit against the University or any of its trustees, employees, agents, or independent contractors as a result of the issuing, overseeing, revoking, suspending or terminating of this Contract or as a result of not issuing a new Contract at the end of the term of the Contract, or placing the Academy on Probationary Status.
+The Academy hereby agrees and covenants not to sue the University Board, the University, or any of its trustees, officers, employees, agents or representatives for any matters that arise under this Contract or otherwise.
+The University Board and the University do not assume any obligation with respect to any director, employee, agent, parent, guardian, student, or independent contractor of the Academy, and no such person shall have the right or standing to bring suit against the University Board or the University or any of its trustees, employees, agents, or independent contractors as a result of the issuing, overseeing, revoking, suspending or terminating of this Contract or as a result of not issuing a new Contract at the end of the term of the Contract, or placing the Academy on Probationary Status.